nyangry/subako/README.md

 # subako
-Improve accessibility for esa posts.
+This extension provides fast access for esa posts.